fenago/data-science/lab_guides/Lab_11.md

 Caption: Output of the duplicated() method

-Note

-The outputs in this lab have been truncated to effectively use the page area.

 In Python, the `True` and `False` binary values correspond to the numerical values 1 and 0, respectively.
 To find out